 When your court case is dismissed with prejudice, it means your charges are dropped, and the case is officially terminated.
 It also means that you cannot be tried for this same crime again as that would constitute double jeopardy, violating the Fifth Amendment of the US Constitution.

-In California, a dismissal with prejudice can be brought forth by either party (the defense or prosecution), and it can be brought up in either civil or criminal cases.
+In California, dismissal with prejudice can be brought by either party (the defense or prosecution) in civil or criminal cases.

 A dismissal without prejudice is the opposite of this.
 Even though the claim has been denied and/or a case has been terminated, there is still an opportunity for the claim and the case to be brought back up without the worry of violating the double jeopardy clause in the Fifth Amendment.